PDFTron is now Apryse. Same great products, new name.

 npm run generate

-Google's Puppeteer project has created a ton of opportunities in the PDF space.
-Using Node JS, Puppeteer, and HTML to generate PDFs, along with the CSS, we can now easily generate PDFs that are all geared towards UI in the first place!
+Google's Puppeteer project created tons of opportunities in the PDF space.
+Using Node JS, Puppeteer, and HTML to generate PDFs, along with the CSS, we can easily generate PDFs geared toward UI in the first place!

-For more information, check out our video on how to generate PDF with Apryse's PDFNet Node.js SDK.
+For more information, check out our video on generating PDF with Apryse's PDFNet Node.js SDK.

-If you would like to view and annotate your generated PDFs in your website, consider downloading a free trial of Webviewer, Apryse's JavaScript PDF viewer that allows you to open, edit, and annotate PDFs right in the browser (and much more!).
+To view and annotate the generated PDFs in your website, download a free WebViewer trial, Apryse's JavaScript PDF viewer that allows you to open, edit, and annotate PDFs right in the browser (and much more!).

 Also, check out our How to Build a PDF Viewer in React Native blog post.

-If you have any questions regarding WebViewer or, this article, or anything else, please feel free to contact us and we will be happy to help.
+If you have any questions regarding WebViewer or, this article, or anything else, please feel free to contact us.

 Logan Bittner